terraform-google-modules/terraform-google-vault/README.md

 choose the version that corresponds to the version of the module you are using locally.

 ## Outputs

 See the [outputs on the Terraform module registry][registry-outputs].
 Be sure to choose the version that corresponds to the version of the module you are using locally.

 ## Resources

 See the [resources in the Terraform module registry][registry-resources].
 Be sure to choose the version that corresponds to the version of the module you are using locally.

+## Logs

+The Vault server logs will automatically appear in Stackdriver under "GCE VM Instance" tagged as "vaultproject.io/server".

+The Vault audit logs, once enabled, will appear in Stackdriver under "GCE VM Instance" tagged as "vaultproject.io/audit".

 ## Local security